Muhammad Haji Ibrahim Egal: Death

-Egal died on May 3, 2002 in Pretoria, South Africa while undergoing surgery at a military hospital.
+Egal died on 3 May 2002, in Pretoria, South Africa while undergoing surgery at a military hospital.
 His body was returned to Somaliland for a state funeral, whereafter his three sons laid him to rest next to his father, in accordance with his last wishes.
-Around 4,000 mourners reportedly attended his burial in Berbera, and the regional parliament declared seven days of mourning.
+Around 4,000 mourners reportedly attended his burial in Berbera, and the parliament declared seven days of mourning.
 Dahir Rayale Kahin was sworn in the next day as the new president.